 Tax software can make completing your Form 1065 much easier, and will also allow you to file it electronically.
 TaxAct is our top choice for filing business returns.

-Step 1: Gather Information Needed To Fill Out Form 1065
+Step 1: Gather information needed to complete Form 1065

 The information and reports needed to prepare Form 1065 for a partnership include:

-- P&L statement: Summarizes the partnership’s income and expenses for the tax year and calculates the bottom line net P&L.
+- P&L statement: This summarizes the partnership’s income and expenses for the tax year and calculates the bottom line net P&L.

-- Balance sheet statement: Summarizes the assets, liabilities, and owner’s equity as of the end of the tax year.
+- Balance sheet: This summarizes the assets, liabilities, and owner’s equity as of the end of the tax year.

-- Last year’s Form 1065: You’ll need to refer to last year’s partnership return when preparing this year’s return.
+- Prior year Form 1065: Refer to last year’s partnership return when preparing this year’s return.

-- Employer identification number (EIN): This is your federal EIN, also known as a taxpayer identification number.
+- Employer identification number (EIN): This is your federal EIN, also known as a taxpayer identification number (TIN).
 If this is the first return for a new partnership, you’ll need to apply for one from the IRS before filing the partnership return.
-Our guide on how to get an EIN will help you through the process.
+Our article on how to get an EIN will guide you.

-- Business start date: You’ll need to provide the date you started the business.
+- Business start date: Provide the date you started the business.

 - Principal business activity code: This numeric code represents the principal line of business the partnership is engaged in.
 Select the code that best describes your partnership from the list provided in the IRS’s Form 1065 Instructions.